pokermania/pokernetwork/docs/source/firststeps.rst

 Authenticate
 ~~~~~~~~~~~~

-We will not explain the method of authetication at the moment.
-As soon we decided how to do it, we will update this documentation.

-After you are autheticated you can ask for a table list.
-This list will include all basic information about the tables (including names, free seats, and the poker server)
+The Login must be done with the `Social-API`.
+There you will get the auth token.
+Then you need to send a :class:`PACKET_POKER_AUTH <pokerpackets.packets.PacketAuth>`.

 Get tables
 ~~~~~~~~~~

-We will update this section as soon we have a final solution for this.
+This list will include all basic information about the tables (including names, free seats, ...)

+Send a :class:`PACKET_POKER_TABLE_SELECT <pokerpackets.clientpackets.PacketPokerTableSelect>` to get :class:`PACKET_POKER_TABLE_LIST <pokerpackets.clientpackets.PacketPokerTableList>` which contains a list of  :class:`PACKET_POKER_TABLE <pokerpackets.clientpackets.PacketPokerTable>`.

+You can get the buy in for the table from the betting structure.

 User Actions
 ~~~~~~~~~~~~

+Set your ``roles`` to ``PLAY`` with a :class:`PacketPokerSetRole <pokerpackets.networkpackets.PacketPokerSetRole>`.

-After you chose a table :ref:`sit down <sit>`.
+After you chose a table and want to sit down, check the FAQ section :ref:`How to sit at a cash game table ? <sit>`.

 During a hand are :ref:`this packets <hand>` possible.